GES233/Chestnut/README.md

 ## Feature

-- DDD + Clean Architecture => obey Open-Close Principle.
+- DDD + Clean Architecture => obey Open-Close Principle, and easy to extend
 - Fewer params in command => easy to read and operate

 ## Getting Start